The Public Policy and Nuclear Threats Training Program

 The program was designed to encourage UC PhD students to study public policy and technology issues related to nuclear weapons, re-engage UC departments in research on the same, foster the interests of current students and enable the recruitment of additional top students, and promote cooperation between the campuses and the Lawrence Livermore and Los Alamos National Laboratories.

-The current PPNT program is open to all graduate students and professionals to study the important issues in nuclear policy and gain an understanding of the scientific foundations that inform them.
+The current PPNT program is open to all graduate students and professionals interested in studying important issues in nuclear policy and gaining an understanding of the scientific foundations that inform them.